ltanksley10/nasa-apod-app/README.md

-# nasa-apod-app
+# nasa-apod-site
-A React app built with Nasa's Picture of the Day API
+A React site built with Nasa's Picture of the Day API